RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

 ### Approach: Access Groups on Elements

-A `RequiredAccessGroups` string list on `LinkDescription`, `ActionDescription`, and `EmbeddedEntityDescription`.
-Declared via a `[HypermediaAccessGroup("...")]` attribute on HTO members.
+A `RequiredAccessGroups` string list on `EntityTypeSchema`, `LinkDescription`, `ActionDescription`, and `EmbeddedEntityDescription`.
+Declared via a `[HypermediaAccessGroup("admin", "sales", ...)]` attribute that accepts a `params string[]` of access group names.
 The source generator reads the attribute and emits the strings into the schema. `null` = no restriction (public).
 All discovered access groups are collected into `HypermediaApiSchema.DeclaredAccessGroups` automatically.

+**Scope:** Entity types (HTO classes), actions, links, and embedded entities. **Not** individual properties — too granular, runtime visibility handles this.

 ### Schema Model Additions